 - The second line of text should say "Part of Microsoft Office..."

 - (2010 and prior only) Verify the product and license numbers for QSW.
 Make sure it is not an expired trial version.
-Contact QuickBooks support or ProAdvisor support if you are unsure.
+Contact QuickBooks support (US, Canada or UK) or ProAdvisor support (US, Canada or UK) if you are unsure.

-- Try to access QSW in another company on the same computer.
+- Try to access QSW in another company file on the same computer.

 - If you are using Windows 7, make sure you are not running either QuickBooks or Excel as an Administrator